These responsible travel tips will help you plan and make your African safari sustainable and good for the environment and the local communities.

 By keeping a fleet of well-maintained and serviced land cruisers and minibusses, we make sure that you won’t be traveling in an environmental catastrophe.
 The best way to offset your carbon footprint with transport is to move as a group.
 The car burns the same fuel for 2 people or 5 people.

 Traveling as a group isn’t very easy to organize especially due to schedules.
-The trick is to plan several months in advance and commit to a future time with everyone.
+The trick is to plan several months and commit to a future time with everyone.

 Alternatively, you can also talk to us about joining already existing groups of travelers.